-Rare and unique published materials by the United States military and the Minnesota National Guard which can include, but is not limited to: Adjutant General reports, National Guard Bureau reports, divisional or regimental newsletters or publications, training manuals, or combat theater guides.
-It also includes oral histories, conducted by a Minnesota Military Museum staff member or trained volunteer, of personal stories of a Minnesota-connected veteran.
+Rare and unique published materials by the United States military and military units stationed in Minnesota which can include, but are not limited to: Adjutant General reports, National Guard Bureau reports, divisional or regimental newsletters or publications, training manuals, or combat theater guides.
+It also includes oral histories, conducted by a Minnesota Military & Veterans Museum staff member or trained volunteer, of personal stories of a Minnesota-connected veteran.

 Because the research value of papers and records may be diminished if items are removed or rearranged, donors are encouraged to contact the Archivist before selecting materials for donation.

 In evaluating potential donations, the Archives looks for materials that meet accepted archival appraisal criteria such as completeness, readability, credibility, uniqueness, condition, and format to ensure that researchers have access to information that is both useful and usable.
 It is not possible for the Archives to accept all materials that are offered.

 Donating Copies or Reproductions

 Archives researchers prefer to use originals both for their readability and so that they can be assured of the integrity of the materials being studied.
 In addition, it is better to preserve the original, since it is usually of the best quality and has not been degraded through any copying or digitization process.
 The Archives would be happy to provide you free of charge copies of any small collection that you donate, or of selected materials from any large collection that you donate.